 Lessons missed due to absence or leave of absence needs to be made up.
 If a student is absent for a test he/she will be given an opportunity to retest within 5 business days.
 Students are responsible for making up class work and assignments.
-Students should meet with their instructors to get missed assignments.
+Students should meet with their Director of Education to get missed assignments.